Geextudio-Team/KFC/README.md

 * Editions:
   * Online Edition: Content and settings can be save in browser local storage, which means to study and work in a specific browser.
   * Offline Eidtion: Content and settings can be save in Database, which means to deploy it in a local server.
+* Study Cards / Content in Cards can be Dragged and Dropped